Primal Roots Midwifery Mission

 Sera Gadbois, CPM

 Sera has been part of the home birth community in Connecticut serving families of all structures and backgrounds since 2007.
 Her experience and skill set from over 300 births includes "low-risk" pregnancy as well as Breech, Twins, IVF pregnancy and many other special circumstances.
 Vaginal birth after cesarean (VBAC) is close to her heart as she herself was her mothers first vaginally born baby after two c-sections (VBA2C).
 Having had a deep religious upbringing, Sera appreciates serving families of faith.
-She is passionate about medical freedom and individual liberty.
+She is passionate about bodily autonomy, medical freedom and individual liberty.
 She is especially interested in the gut-brain connection, the immune system, and the body's ability to achieve optimal health and prevent illness through nutrition and lifestyle.
 Sera lives in Eastern Connecticut on a small homestead with her husband and their four radically unschooled children, spanning 17 to 2 years old, three of whom were born at home.
-She enjoys reading, collecting books, gardening, and trying to create a more sustainable and independent lifestyle every year.
+She enjoys reading, collecting books, gardening, and trying to create a slower, more sustainable and independent lifestyle every year.